Fleek-PIatform/website/src/content/guides/fleek-astro-guide/index.md

 ---

-## Fleek Deployment
+## Fleek deployment

-### Fleek Account Creation
+### Fleek account creation

-The first thing we’ll need to do is create a Fleek account: head over to [https://app.fleek.xyz](https://app.fleek.xyz/), and click on the `Create a Free Account` button.
+The first thing we’ll need to do is create a Fleek account: head over to [https://app.fleek.xyz](https://app.fleek.xyz/), and click on the `Create a free account` button.

 > 💡 Feel free to skip this step if you already have an account on Fleek.xyz!